bitrise-io/devcenter/_articles/en/reviews/github-checks.md

 ### Switching to Bitrise Checks

-If you have been using status checks on pull requests prior to merging them before, it must have been the `ci/bitrise/...` check system.
+If you have been using status checks on pull requests prior to merging for a while, it must have been the `ci/bitrise/...` check system.
 To be able to use Bitrise Checks, you have to manually switch from `ci/bitrise/...` to **Bitrise** to access those detailed checks.
 Let's see how!

 ![](/img/checks-pending.png)